dashevo/dashmate/README.md

 The `setup` command is used to quickly configure common node configurations.
 Arguments may be provided as options, otherwise they will be queried interactively with sensible values suggested.

-If a funding private key is provided with the `--funding-private-key` option, the tool will additionally sync a full node and verify sufficient balance on the address associated with the provided private key.
-If the balance is sufficient, it will then generate new addresses for the collateral, owner and operator and display the addresses and associated private keys as output.
-The collateral of exactly 1000 Dash will be sent from the funding address to the collateral address, and after 1 block has been mined, the registration transaction will be broadcast on the network.
-You should then be able to start the masternode with the correct configuration with `mn start` when the setup process is complete.

 ```
 USAGE
   $ mn setup [PRESET] [NODE-TYPE]